Glossary of Key Terms

 EER / FAR / FRR

 EER, or Equal Error Rate, is the operating point where the percentage of false acceptances is equal to the percentage of false rejections.
 The lower the EER value, the better, as it is desireable to be both very good at recognizing valid system users as well as very good at screening out imposters and fraudsters.
 This is the most common term used to judge the accuracy of biometric and other security systems.
-It can be misleading because it is often a laboratory measurement based on a finite set of samples.
+Note that results can be misleading if EERs are based on finite laboratory datasets.
+Thus, VBG only uses randomized real-world data when providing EERs.

 FAR, or False Acceptance Rate, is the percentage of times when the system will incorrectly let an imposter or fraudster in as a valid user.
 This scenario is sometimes also referred to as a 'Type II' error.
 Giving unauthorized users access to any system can have profound implications, so it is very important to tune biometric systems to low FAR levels.